 Skip to Content

-Validate a REST API
+Validate a REST API for use with Jitterbit Design Studio

 Introduction

 On this page, we show how to use an independent tool to validate a REST API's request and response structures.
-This page continues the REST API Tutorial using Atlassian Jira Cloud REST API v2 as an example, continuing from the previous step of Researching a REST API.
+This page continues the REST API tutorial using Atlassian Jira Cloud REST API v2 as an example, continuing from the previous step of researching a REST API.
 This walkthrough is intended for an inexperienced user who is unfamiliar with API testing and validation.

 Before connecting to a REST API with Harmony, testing and validation using an independent tool is strongly recommended for several reasons: